kosik/dogej/README.md

 dogecoin-qt -testnet -server -daemon -rest -rpcauth -alerts -datadir=/var/opt/.dogecoin -conf=/var/opt/.dogecoin/dogecoin.conf &
 ```

 5. Import DOGE-J into your application as a regular Maven dependency.
 Done!
 Accept crypto has never been as simple as it is now.
-You have plenty of time to focus on your business itself
+You have plenty of time to focus on your business itself.
 ```xml
 <dependency>
     <groupId>org.dogej</groupId>